Assets and Animations

 The first example is a 3D scene consisting of 3 identical bottles whose 3D representation file is available on an online repository.

-(with command 'Import Scene') or setting the URL with the path to the JSON file after ?inputscene=
+(with command 'Import Scene') or after ?inputscene=

-This example can be animated based on the proposed JSON schema with the addition of predefined sequences.
-File example_1_anim.json
+This example can be animated based on the proposed with the addition of .
+File defines the animation for one asset (bottle.1

 (with command Import Animation